martinthomson/http-miser/draft-thomson-http-content-signature.md

 Hello, World!
 ~~~

+This places the signing key in the same message as the signature.
+This reduces
+the value of the signature to that of a checksum; more value is realized when
+the key is established over a separate channel, such as might happen with
+[I-D.reschke-http-oob-encoding].

 # The Content-Signature Header Field {#csig}

 The Content-Signature header field uses the extended ABNF syntax defined in